 • The James Beard Foundation This nonprofit organization awards scholarships, tuition waivers, and work-study grants to students attending accredited culinary schools.

 • The American Institute of Wine and Food (AIWF) Full-time students attending accredited culinary schools can apply for an AIWF scholarship from local chapters in California and Kansas.

 • Rachel Ray, Yum-o!
 The famous Food Network chef’s nonprofit funds culinary scholarships in partnership with the National Restaurant Association Education Foundation.

 You can also explore grants for college from state government and private organizations for additional funding.

 Students may need to use student loans when scholarships and grants aren’t sufficient, and they cannot afford to pay out of pocket.

-Through the Federal Direct Loan Program, students can access both subsidized and unsubsidized loans to pay for school.
+Through the Federal Direct Loan Program, you can access both subsidized and unsubsidized loans to pay for school.
 Subsidized loans are awarded based on a student’s financial need.
-The Department of Education pays the interest on subsidized loans while borrowers are studying at least half-time, and during the six-month grace period after leaving school.
-Students may be eligible to defer loan payments further if they attend graduate school, join the military, or experience financial hardship.
+The Department of Education pays the interest on subsidized loans while you are studying at least half-time, and during the six-month grace period after leaving school.
+You may be eligible to defer loan payments further if you attend graduate school, join the military, or experience financial hardship.

-Unsubsidized loans don’t require students to have financial needs to be eligible.
+Unsubsidized loans don’t require you to have financial need to be eligible.
 Schools determine how much students can borrow based on the cost of attendance and a student’s total financial aid package.
-Borrowers are responsible for paying interest on unsubsidized loans once disbursed.
+Interest on unsubsidized loans begins accruing as soon as the loan is disbursed.